rheslip/M8-Headless/README.md

 login via SSH: root dietpi (default user/password for this image. don't need sudo because you are root)

-when you login via ssh, it runs an update script and then runs the config tool dietpi-launcher
+when you login via ssh, it runs an update script and then runs the config tool dietpi-launcher.
+Make these changes:

 	disable UART login

 	set screen rez 640x480

-	install LXDE desktop and I changed the ssh server to OpenSSH - takes a while
+	install LXDE desktop.
+I also changed the ssh server to OpenSSH which works well with WinSCP for remote file management

-	you have to "exit with install" - it finishes the final installation
+	you have to "exit with install" - it finishes the final installation which takes a while

 - changes to /boot/config.txt: